LIVE OPENLY

 Step 1: Deposit of SGD 500 via ATM/Bank transfer to ADVENTURES UNLIMITED, DBS CURRENT A/C - 0039351950.

-Step 2: Whatapp proof of payment receipt to 91020550 (IMPORTANT: PLEASE INDICATE "
+Step 2: Whatapp proof of payment receipt to 91020550 (IMPORTANT: PLEASE INDICATE "2020 06 16 THE KORA"

 Step 3: Receipt for payment will be issued and further instruction will be provided.